Venkat-Sudharsanam/rancher/README.md

-### This repositoy help you to setup Kubernetes cluter in Rancher
+### This repo help you learn Rancher

-This repository is not complete.
-It is in building mode
+This repo helps you to understand Rancher.

+We cover the below topic in this repo:

+1. Installing Rancher
+2. Giving Access Control to the user who needs to access Rancher.
+3. Creating our own environment where we can deploy our cluster.
+4. Deploying a Kubernetes cluster.